SkepticMystic/breadcrumbs/README.md

 #### Display Trimmed

-In the Denron Notes settings, you can also choose to display the trimmed note name.
+In the Dendron Notes settings, you can also choose to display the trimmed note name.
 This will remove the prefix from the note name, so `A.B.C` will be displayed as `C`.

 ### Dataview Note